Are you looking for the best luaus on Oahu that don’t feel cheesy? Keep scrolling for my honest review of the Experience Nutridge Luau on Oahu.

 Like I said at the beginning of this post, I really do enjoy going to luaus in Hawaii.
 But, I’m all about the ones that seem like a unique experience.

-I kept seeing people post on Facebook about how Experience Nutridge Luau was unlike any other luau they had attended.
+I kept seeing people post on Facebook about how the Experience Nutridge Luau was unlike any other luau they had attended.

 So, that piqued my curiosity.
 And when I found out that my niece and nephews had never been to a luau, I wanted to make sure to choose the most authentic luau in Oahu.